azelder/ForInterview/README.md

-# TakeHomeTest App
+# Playground App

-## App is part of a take home application
+## Playing around with a few things, creating from scratch an app to show a list

 ## Tools used: Compose, Hilt, Retrofit, Coroutines, Flow, Multi-module